 What to Do Before the First Day of School

-First, let’s talk about the things you will want to prioritise to do before that first day of school!
+First, let’s talk about the things you will want to prioritise before that first day of school!
 The list can seem long, but if you write it all out, you’ll be able to see what has to be done and what you would simply like to do if you have time.
 Figuring out what’s urgent and important helps us to prioritise.

 It’s tempting to believe that labelling every non-living thing in your classroom and making things look pretty is a top priority.
 But consider that decorating your classroom can wait and that other things are more important.